- You do not have any products in your shopping cart yet.

 What to Do If Something Happens Anyway?

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above circumstances can lead to problems.
+Usually, nothing will happen, but the above conditions can cause problems.

 Why are such damages not covered by warranty?